Risks of Mixing Heroin With Other Addictive SubstancesYou are here:

 Today, heroin is a Schedule I drug that has no accepted medical use and a high potential for abuse and addiction.

 More than 13,000 people in the U.S. died from overdoses involving heroin last year.
-A significant increase in overdose and death risks occurs when fentanyl is involved.
+When fentanyl is present, overdoses and deaths are more prevalent.
 Drug dealers often mix fentanyl with heroin because it is cheap and increases their profits.

 Signs of Heroin Overdose